laibw/Handwriting-recognition/README.md

 The user should be able to produce images similar to the above by drawing within the red box region, and after clicking outside the box would produce the image on the right in the Serial Monitor.
 Storing the image as an array will be the main method of representing the handwriting, which can then be used as input on neural networks for handwriting recognition.

-Training neural network model for handwriting recognition
+<ins>Training neural network model for handwriting recognition</ins>

 The target of our handwriting recognition system is to be able to recognise handwritten alphabets.
 This will require a neural network that has been trained on handwritten alphabets to detect the users handwriting and output the closest matched alphabet.
 In order to train the model, high quality training data with labels is required.
 The link below contains a downloadable csv file that contains 300000+ examples of handwritten alphabets in grayscale format with labels.